cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/search-cloud-based-mailboxes-for-on-premises-users.md

 ![Cloud-based storage for on-premises users in Microsoft Teams](media/895845f8-2ceb-47ed-96c9-5ab7f1aea916.png)

 In addition to this new capability, you can still use Content Search to search, preview, and export Teams content in the cloud-based SharePoint site and Exchange mailbox associated with each Microsoft Team and 1xN Teams chat data in the Exchange Online mailbox for cloud-based users.

 ## Filing a request with Microsoft Support to enable this feature in the Security &amp; Compliance Center

-You must file a request with Microsoft Support to enable your organization to use the graphic interface in the Security &amp; Compliance Center to search for Teams chat data in the cloud-based mailboxes for on-premises users.
+You must file a request with Microsoft Support to enable your organization to use the graphical user interface in the Security &amp; Compliance Center to search for Teams chat data in the cloud-based mailboxes for on-premises users.
 Note that this feature is available in Office 365 Security &amp; Compliance Center PowerShell.
 You don't have to submit a support request to use PowerShell to search for Teams chat data for on-premises users.

 Include the following information when you submit the request to Microsoft Support: